chaos-polymtl/lethe/doc/source/tools/gmsh/gmsh.rst

         //Mesh.BoundaryLayerFanElements = 17;

-We obtain the following mesh, it is much better to account for boundary layer effects:
+We obtain the following mesh which is much better to account for boundary layer effects:

 .. image:: images/boundaryLayer/boundaryLayerMesh.png
     :alt: The surface is meshed with small elements at the surface of the plate